 Other Areas of the Waterfront

 Since its earliest days, Ocean’s Park cable car ride has been as famous as its marine life displays.
 Retro in appearance and hands-down one of the most panoramic rides in Asia, if not the world, this was what I was looking forward to most.
 It did not disappoint.

 The Summit (高峰樂園)

 Never having been good with crowds or scary rides, my favourite time in any theme park is always evening.
-As the sun sets, the park springs to life once more with the switching on of fairy lights, taking on an ambience that’s both magical and mellow.
-I spent the earlier part of the evening watching various Halloween performances, some of which I’ve mentioned in my previous post.
+As the sun sets, they springs to life once more with the switching on of fairy lights, taking on an ambience that’s both magical and mellow.
+In this case, I spent the earlier part of the evening enjoying various Halloween performances, some of which I’ve mentioned in my previous post.
 By the time it was dark, I was utterly worn out.
-After snapping some final pictures of Aberdeen from a vantage spot, I settled into a quiet cable car ride downhill.
+After snapping some pictures of night-time Aberdeen from a vantage spot, I settled into a quiet cable car ride downhill.
 I ended my visit appreciating the evening colours of the Aqua City Lagoon.